Back to Blog

 Context limits

 Every model caps how much information it can process.
 When the context overflows, the system drops important details first.
+Effective context window management means prioritizing the most relevant information for each task and trimming what the model does not need.
+Teams that skip this step see accuracy degrade as inputs grow.

 Information noise